How long does it take to drive around Madeira? That’s ultimately up to you.

 E- Ponta do Sol

-The last (or first 🤣) stop on your journey will be Ponta do Sol.
+The last (or, perhaps first) stop on your journey will be Ponta do Sol.
 It’s a charming little town with nice beaches that you should walk through and explore.

-Go down to the beach, walk out onto the pier and relax after a long day of adventure!
+Go down to the beach, walk out onto the pier and relax after a long day of adventure.
+You might be treated to some absolutely massive waves crashing against the rocks here as well.

 A Few More Tips